 - Fake-Out Fade-Out: "Help Me, Ronda" did this at least three times.
 Little wonder it was the reworked Summer Days (And Summer Nights!!) version which hit #1 rather than this one.

-- Gainax Ending: "Bull Sessions with the 'Big Daddy'", a completely unrelated Spoken Word quasi-mock interview filler track that features the band eating burgers and talking about a concert in Paris that they had.
+- Gainax Ending: "Bull Session with the 'Big Daddy'", a completely unrelated Spoken Word quasi-mock interview filler track that features the band eating burgers and talking with photographer Earl Leaf about a concert in Paris that they had.
 Despite being a mock-interview, only one question is asked towards the end and it's only directed at Carl.

 But yet I'm not sure that I feel the same

-- New Sound Album: This was the band's first album to feature Brian Wilson's advanced production techniques, particularly featured on Side Two of the album, and side two of the album hinted at the more mature direction of Pet Sounds.
+- New Sound Album: This was the first Beach Boys album to fully showcase Brian Wilson's sophisticated production techniques, and Side Two hints at the more mature compositional and lyrical direction that would be taken with Pet Sounds.